Tuesday, 2 June 2026

 - Location: The Okura, Tokyo, Japan

-- Organisers: Norwegian Seafood Association, Norwegian Embassy, Innovation Norway,
+- Organisers: Norwegian Seafood Association, Norwegian Embassy and Innovation Norway

 - Programme leads: Johan Kvalheim, email, Anette Yamamoto Hansen, email

 The annual and traditional Norway–Japan Seafood Seminar brings together leading voices from both countries to explore how global trends are reshaping seafood trade, consumption and innovation.
 This year, the seminar will form part of H.R.H.
-Crown Prince Haakon’s official visit to Japan.
+Crown Prince Haakon’s Visit to Japan.

 The session aims to strengthen bilateral cooperation by highlighting shared priorities such as sustainability, technology adoption, and stable long-term market development.
 Participants will gain insights into emerging opportunities, the policy landscape, and the role of seafood as an economic and cultural bridge between Japan and Norway.